jonnor/embeddedml/emlearn/roadmap.md

 # Roadmap

+Strategy.
+Keeping things application-oriented.
+Making sure that it is easy to achieve practical tasks, and that this documented well, and the utility is well demonstrated.

 ## Next

 Support for the standard tasks, classification, regression and outlier/anomaly detection.

+Examples

+- Add KNN to classifier comparison

 Demos

 - Color detector

-Documentation

-- Task pages.
-Classification/regression/anomaly

-## 0.5 - Event Detection
+## Event Detection

 Models